enatsek/Debian-Ubuntu/Apache2ndEd.md

 Line by line explanation of the configuration file

 - Start of the site configuration.
 Site listens from all IPs in the host at the port 80.
-- Site is accessibleed by name 386387.xyz
+- Site is accessible by name 386387.xyz
 - Site is also accessible by name www.386387.xyz
 - Content of the site is in /var/www/386387.xyz
 - File for error logs